 This sauce is fantastically versatile.
 If I omit the Italian seasonings when preparing it then I can also use it for a version of chili colorado that I have made up. (yes, I know authentic chili colorado does not have tomatoes in it, as I said, I invented my own version)

 So, you have an abundance of tomatoes and zucchini, now what?
-Well you can go through the effort of peeling your tomatoes the usual way by dipping them in boiling water for a few minutes then transferring them to a ice water bath, then slipping the skins off.
-But if you don’t have to go through that extra step then why do it?
-Tomato peels are edible and do not alter the flavor one bit.
+Well you can go through the effort of peeling your tomatoes the usual way by dipping them in boiling water for a few minutes then transferring them to a ice water bath, then slipping the skins off but you only really need to do this if you are planning on canning the sauce in a water bath>

-For my oven roasted tomato sauce I used my Costoluto Genovese tomatoes combined with the San Romano, and Ace tomatoes.
-The Costoluto are fantastic for sauces, they are not pretty for slicing but the flavor is the best sauce tomato and rivals the San Romanos (though I really like those too).
+For my oven roasted tomato sauce I used my Costoluto Genovese tomatoes combined with the San Marzano tomatoes, and sometimes Ace tomatoes.
+The Costoluto are fantastic for sauces, they are not pretty for slicing but the flavor is the best sauce tomato and rivals the San Marzanos (though I really like those too).